 While we hope that your child never endures a painful dental emergency, in the event of an accident, know that our team at Whittington Pediatric Dentistry in Flower Mounds, TX is here to serve you and your family with compassionate and gentle care.
 We understand that emergencies are incredibly distressing to our patients and their parents or caregivers.
-If immediate care is necessary, we will make room in our schedule to accommodate your child’s needs.

 Common Causes of Dental Trauma